LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/one-to-many/README.md

 newCheese.setCategory(cat);
 ```

+## Review Cheese Deletion Code

+The code to remove a `Cheese` object is already in place for you, but since we won't have a reason to use the `delete` method on a `CrudRepository` interface, read the code in `displayRemoveCheeseForm` and `processRemoveCheeseForm` to see how to remove an item from the database.

 ## One more thing...

 We've touched almost every file except the `cheese/index.html` template.
 Go into that file and update the table to display the category name of a given cheese instead of its type.
 Update the header as well, so it has "Category" in place of "Type".